sweattep/modern_quotes/README.md

 >Encourage people, simplify, and leverage public property

+>If there were no connection between what happened in the past and what will happen in the future, we would be totally incapable of anticipating future events or thinking about the future at all.

 >Numerous instances were identified during the scope period of the audit where vendors were created/changed and then subsequently paid by the same employee

 >Accessibility for all devices and for all humans no matter what or where.
 Relevant content connecting to other relevant content.
 Searchable.
 Meaningful.
 OPEN!